A simple solver for the fractional Laplacian in multiple dimensions: Introduction

 A discretization scheme similar to that presented here appears in Pozrikidis \cite{pozrikidis2016fractional}, though without discussion of accuracy or the importance of windowing for singularity subtraction.
 Huang and Oberman \cite{huang-oberman,huang-oberman-new} derive a scheme for the one-dimensional case based on singularity subtraction and finite-difference approximation, but do not tackle the multidimensional case (see also Tian and Du \cite{tian-du}, Gao et al.\ \cite{gao}, and Duo, Van Wyk, and Zhang\cite{duo}).
 Chen et al.\ \cite{Chen2014} consider a multidimensional discretization and fast preconditioners based on multigrid, but their scheme uses the so-called ``coordinate fractional Laplacian'' that takes a tensor product of one-dimensional operators and is not equivalent to \eqref{eq:fl} (see also related finite-difference approaches with different operators \cite{Zhao2017,wangbasu,meer1,meer2}).

-Other work on efficient solution of fractional Laplacian systems using fast preconditioned iterative methods includes Wang and Du \cite{wangsuperfast}, Pang and Sun \cite{pangmg}, Fu and Wang \cite{fuwang}, and Fu, Ng, and Wang \cite{fu}, though only in one spatial dimension.
+Other similar work on efficient solution of fractional Laplacian systems using fast preconditioned iterative methods includes Pang and Sun \cite{pangmg} and Wang and collaborators \cite{wangsuperfast,fuwang,fu,fu2019}.
+While limited to one spatial dimension, this work also exploits the structure of the discrete operator for fast matrix-vector products and preconditioned solves, and the latter line of work includes treatment of time-fractional operators.